- What are chemotherapy side-effects?

 Chemotherapy can result in mouth and throat ulcers or sores, also known as mucositis.
 These ulcers can be painful and result in difficulty eating and drinking.
 They can also become easily infected.
 If necessary, doctors can prescribe painkillers or other appropriate treatments.

-Skin and nail problems
+Skin and nail problems from chemotherapy

 More serious chemotherapy side-effects